georgekomen/aws/readme.md

 2.) you can interact with aws services through their rest APIs, you however have to sign each request using aws credentials and add it as a query param in each request (multiple hashing levels, creating hmac).
 Because of the complexity of signing, aws created the aws sdk which is much easier to use.

 3.) all services and resources in aws have limits that you should be aware of so that you don't get fixed in a corner. e.g. ec2 have limits on the number of running instances per region, also AMIs are stored as an ebs snapshot which have a limit of 10,000, also note that you pay for every ebs snapshot that you have.

+4.) scalability is ability to increase or decrease the size / quantity of a resource in aws. elasticity is the ability of your resources to scale in response to stated criteria often triggered by cloudwatch alarms.
+Therefore scalability is required by elasticity

+5.) launch config is a blueprint for creating an ec2 instance.
+It contains the AMI, instance type, sg and user data.
+It is used in conjuction with auto scaling groups

+* roles gives instance permissions to talk to other services in aws